-We ask that all parents be screened as there are times when you may be asked to drive or assist in some manner with the cadet program and this is a requirement.
+We ask that all board parents and those that wish to volunteer regularly be screened as there are times when you may be asked to drive or assist in some manner with the cadet program and this is a requirement.
 The process involves a Police Record Check, filling in a form, and a short interview.
 The forms are available from the Parents Sponsoring committee members and will be available at the end of each cadet night.